Sumo Growth Study: How Slack Generates 100,000,000 Website Visitors Per Month

 How can you do the same?

-Build your Medium following and publish articles that Medium’s algorithm love (ie: high read ratio, high amount of recommends, high comment count, etc… basically everything that comes to you when you create really good content and follow the 4 types of blog articles above).
+Build your Medium following and publish articles that Medium’s algorithm loves (ie: high read ratio, high amount of recommends, high comment count, etc… basically everything that comes to you when you create really good content and follow the 4 types of blog articles above).

 The takeaway: Use articles on your blog to provide product updates, product tutorials, practical workplace tips and personal stories.
 Give them an interesting headline with your branding and don’t hide all of your product updates inside your company help desk (Slack does this by publishing these 4 types of content on their Medium publication).